 Benefit

-Teaching your dog to love his head halter makes your walks much more enjoyable for you and your dog.
-It’s well worth a little work at the outset to avoid having your dog stop many times during a walk to paw at his halter.
+Teaching your dog to love their head halter makes your walks much more enjoyable for you and your dog.
+It’s well worth a little work at the outset to avoid having your dog stop many times during a walk to paw at their halter.

 What You Need